artiomn/NAS/README.md

 # NAS

-Scripts and config files for NAS
+Scripts, documentation and config files for NAS

-This is a part of my articles cycle about [secure NAS building](https://habr.com/post/359346/).
+This is a part of my articles cycle about [building secure NAS](https://habr.com/post/359346/).